top of page

 Want a quick overview of the three martial arts(budo) that we do?
 Watch our video in Japan Expo here.
 We also recommend the following videos for a great introduction on the budo:

 1. How do I sign up to join Hamachidori Kendo Dojo?
 You can register for an introduction class on the website at https://www.hamachidori-kendo.com/ or contact us on: Facebook / Instagram.
-Barring any complications, we will send out confirmations/acknowledgments every Friday.

 2. How much does it cost per month?
 And does it cost more if I want to learn more than one martial art (i.e. kendo and iaido)?
 The monthly fee to become a member of Hamachidori Dojo is MYR50.
 There are no extra charges if you wish to learn more than one martial art with us, it is a flat MYR50 per month for as many scheduled training sessions you can commit to.